Rigid analytic Stein algebraic groups are affine: Rigid analytic functions on the universal vector extension

+\begin{proof}[{Proof of \Cref{Lemma:InvarianceCharacter}}] Begin with a series of reductions.
 First, the kernel of $\sigma$ may be assumed to be contained in that of $\tau$.
-For (2) this is clear, as the latter is whole abelian group $M$; for (1), if $m \in \ker \sigma$ is such that $\tau(m) \neq 1$, then the invariance $f = \tau(m) f$ implies $f = 0$.
-In view of this, the map $\sigma$ may be supposed injective and $M$ identified with its image in $V$.
+For (2) this is clear, as the latter is whole abelian group $\Gamma$; for (1), if $\gamma \in \ker \sigma$ is such that $\tau(\gamma) \neq 1$, then the invariance $f = \tau(\gamma) f$ implies $f = 0$.
+In view of this, the map $\sigma$ may be supposed injective and $\Gamma$ identified with its image in $V$.
+Second, the $K$-subvector space $V'$ of $V$ generated by the lattice $\Gamma$ may be assumed to coincide with $V$.
+For, a choice of a section of the projection $V \to W$ yields an isomorphism $V \cong V' \oplus W$.
+Then, it suffices to replace $X$ by $X \times \bbV(W)$.
+Third, arguing by induction, the $K$-vector space $V$ may be assumed to be $1$-dimensional.
+Moreover, by choosing a generator $\gamma$ of the rank $1$ free abelian group $\Gamma$ and setting $u = \tau(\gamma)$, the set $\cI$ is identified with those of analytic functions $f$ on $X \times \bbA^1_K$ such that, for an integer $n \in \bbZ$,